Subscribe to stay updated

 Check out our examples:

-Monday’s Child are an ecommerce brand that produces children’s clothing.
-They’re packaging is designed so that it doubles as a dollhouse once the dress has been removed.
+Monday’s Child is an ecommerce brand that produces children’s clothing.
+Their packaging is designed so that it doubles as a dollhouse once the dress has been removed.

 With some simple alterations, the box turns into a beautiful dollhouse, serving as a keepsake along with the dress.

-Nut creative is a company out of Spain that came up with a transportable wine box made free of plastics.
-The box is designed with a handle, that allows you to carry your wine to different festivities.
+Nut creative is a company out of Spain that came up with a transportable wine box free of plastics.
+The box is designed with a handle that allows you to carry your wine to different festivities.